bahrus/xtal-element/README.md

 reactor = new Reactor(this, [
     {
         type: String,
-        do: myStringProcessor
+        ctor: myStringProcessor
     },
     {
         type: Array,
-        do: myArrayProcessor
+        ctor: myArrayProcessor
     },
     {
         type: HTMLDivElement,
-        do: myHTMLDivProcessor
+        ctor: myHTMLDivProcessor
     }
 ]);
 ```

-So if the right-hand-side of the action returns a string, pass the context to function myStringProcessor.
+So if the right-hand-side of the action returns a string, pass the context class myStringProcessor.
 If it returns an array, use myArrayProcessor.

 Now our "actions" don't *have* to have a function body to do anything.
 If a rxn-suppl function of the reactor library can render a view for example, and it just needs some configuration passed in, you can specify it with an expression: